billster45/NLP-Intuition/README.md

 -   m3: Graph minors IV: Widths of trees and well-quasi-ordering
 -   m4: Graph minors: A survey

-First we calculate the Term Document Matrix (or count of words in each document) in the same way.
+First we calculate the Term Document Matrix (or count of words in each document).

 ``` r
 # https://tutorials.quanteda.io/basic-operations/tokens/tokens_select/